The loveliest local rivers and lakes for summer days

 Extreme heat?
-We've got the answer: get down to your local waterway for a cooling paddle and a picnic or pint (of Pimms?).
-Here's the best places to launch your own craft or hire one...
+We've got the answer: get down to your local waterway for a cooling paddle/SUP/boat ride and a picnic or pint (of Pimms?).
+Here's the best places to launch or hire your own.

 When the mercury is rising and an icy Diet Coke just isn’t doing it, there’s no better way to cool off than take to the water.
 Whether you want to go on it or in it, we’ve got rivers and lakes galore in Bucks and Oxon.